ZHANGDONG-NJUST/zhangdong-njust.github.io/index.md

 -----

 <p align="justify">
-<strong style="color:#e74d3c; font-weight:600"><strong style="color:#e74d3c; font-weight:600"> I would like to express my heartfelt thanks to my beloved cat, ERLING (二零 in chinese), who was by my side throughout my doctoral journey.
+<strong style="color:#e74d3c; font-weight:600"><strong style="color:#e74d3c; font-weight:600"> I would like to express heartfelt thanks to my beloved cat, ERLING (二零 in chinese), who was by my side throughout my doctoral journey.
 Sadly, ERLING passed away in a car accident in Dec.
 2023.
 Although she was just a cat, her presence brought me comfort during many anxious and sleepless nights.
 I am forever grateful for her companionship and will always cherish the memories we shared.</strong></strong></p>
 -----

 ### Publications